When a Team Member Isn’t Acting Like Part of the Team

 Why Job Descriptions Are the Keystone of Your Volunteer Program

 Volunteers are strategic assets for nonprofits.
 Some of my clients rely greatly on volunteers to fulfill their missions.
-In addition to board members and committee members, there are event organizers, fundraisers, service providers, tutors and mentors, crisis/helpline responders, people who shelve books or who staff the waiting rooms of a hospital to let you know your loved one is out of surgery.
+In addition to board members and committee members, there are event organizers, fundraisers, service providers, tutors and mentors, crisis/helpline responders, and people who shelve books or staff the waiting rooms of a hospital to let you know your loved one is out of surgery.
 The list goes on.

 New Year Surprises: Are You Ready to Manage Staff Transitions?